List of World Heritage Sites in Poland

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Poland ratified the convention on 29 June 1976, making its historical sites eligible for inclusion on the list.

-As of 2021, there are 17 World Heritages Sites in Poland, 15 of which are cultural, and two are natural sites.
+As of 2026, there are 18 World Heritages Sites in Poland, 16 of which are cultural, and two are natural sites.
 The first two sites inscribed on the World Heritage List were Wieliczka Salt Mine and Historic Centre of Kraków, in 1978.
-The most recent addition is the Bieszczady National Park as an extension to the Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe, listed in July 2021.
+The most recent addition is the Gdynia Modernist City Centre, listed in July 2026.
 Four of the sites are transnational.
 The Białowieża Forest is shared with Belarus, the Wooden Tserkvas of Carpathian Region with Ukraine, the Muskauer Park / Park Mużakowski with Germany and the Primeval Beech Forests is shared among 18 European countries.
-In addition, there are five sites on the tentative list.
+In addition, there are eight sites on the tentative list.